Government of Nebraska: Attorney General

 The Nebraska Department of Justice/Office of the Attorney General operates, in many respects, as the “State’s law firm.”
 The office is headed by the Nebraska Attorney General, an independently-elected constitutional officer, and is a diverse organization of highly specialized attorneys and support staff.
 The Attorney General’s Office is the largest “law firm” in Nebraska outside of Omaha.
 The current Attorney General is Mike Hilgers, who assumed office on January 5, 2023.

 State Treasurer

 The Treasurer of the State of Nebraska is the chief financial officer of the government of Nebraska.
 The treasurer is responsible for maintaining the state funds by investing and maintaining the state budget.
 The department's main purpose is to invest state funds and maintain accurate records of transactions enacted by the state.
 The state office also disperses funds to local governments as needed, keeps track of unclaimed property and helps with investments.
-The current Treasurer is John Murante.
+The current Treasurer is Joey Spellerberg, who assumed office on November 6, 2025.